Oddert/30-days-js/README.md

 I'll stick to the strict rules outlined bellow and set up a blog soon to document all this.

 ## Rules
+* No frameworks
-* No frameworks, only use lirbraries if it would be nonsensical to not do so
+* Only use libraries if it would be nonsensical to not do so
+* No Compilers
+* Complete One challenge a day (flexible because of life)